nathaniel1616/4-puppy-raffle-audit/audit-data/report.md

 ### [H-5] Weak Random Number Generator(WRNG) in `puppyRaffle::selectWinner::rarity`

-**Description:** A keccak hash of msg.sender and block.difficulty doesnot generate a
+**Description:** A keccak hash of msg.sender and block.difficulty doesnot generate a random number

-**Impact:** this is predicatable as the previous finds
+**Impact:** this is predicatable as the previous finding in H-4 .
+The attacker can predict the winner to suit their needs.

 **Recommended Mitigation:**  Should use ChainLink VRF.The ChainLink Docs are available [here](https://docs.chain.link/vrf).